Paris, Normandy and the River Seine Cruise

 All Planet Rail holidays are tailor-made to suit your departure dates and requirements.

 This fascinating cruise, beginning and ending in timeless Paris, journeys through the charming Normandy countryside which was loved by the Impressionists, yet also played an important role in World War II.

 This 7 night / 8 day cruise holiday by First Class rail includes Standard Premier Class return rail from London to Paris aboard Eurostar, and full board accommodation on board the Amadeus Diamond, plus private taxi transfers in Paris.

-Special offer price
+Special offer price on selected dates

 Day 1 – London to Paris

 Your holiday begins as you enter beautifully restored London St. Pancras International Station; take the time to admire the stunning glass roof.
 Then sit back, relax and watch the Kent and Northern French countryside glide past as you travel by Eurostar to Paris – France’s romantic capital – at speeds of up to 186mph.
 Enjoy your at seat meal and drinks as the landscape changes before you.
 On arrival at Paris Gare du Nord station your private taxi transfer will be waiting to take you across Paris to join your floating hotel for the next 7 nights, the comfortable and highly-rated Amadeus Diamond.
 You will have time to settle in to your cabin before you meet the crew and other guests over a welcome cocktail before dinner.